Microteaching - An AILDI Hallmark

 What can I teach?

-I am not a language teacher and I have no experience with creating a lesson or working with students.
+I have never created a lesson or worked with students.
 How can I do this?

-I don't know my langugage.
+I don’t speak my language.
 How can I teach it?

 How can I develop a microteaching lesson on top of all my other AILDI assignments?